MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/navigationview.md

 ### Keyboarding within hierarchical NavigationView

-Users can move focus around the navigation view using their [keyboard](../input/keyboard-interactions.md).
+Users can move focus around the NavigationView using their [keyboard](../input/keyboard-interactions.md).
 The arrow keys expose "inner navigation" within the pane and follow the interactions provided in [tree view](./tree-view.md).
 The key actions change when navigating through the NavigationView or its flyout menu, which is displayed in Top and Left-compact modes of HierarchicalNavigationView.
 Below are the specific actions that each key can take in a hierarchical NavigationView:

 | Key      |      In Left Mode      |  In Top Mode | In Flyout  |